3.3. Connector and Connection Types

 [Tip]Tip

 To abort the interactive establishing and removing of connections between modules (and the horizontal moving of connections), press ESC.
-Alternatively, abort the establishing by drawing the connection a) to a connector of the wrong type (will be displayed in red) or b) back to the output connector and release the mouse.
+Alternatively, abort the process by either drawing the connection to a connector of the wrong type (displayed in red) or by returning it to the output connector.
 The new connection will not be drawn, and no existing connections will be removed.